-Nobody tests pushchairs, prams and strollers as thoroughly as we do at Which?
-Our independent reviews give you peace of mind from a pushchair, pram, stroller or buggy that's safe and comfy for your baby and you don't have to blow the budget to get a Best Buy in 2018.
+With 50 years of pushchair testing under our belt, we test pushchairs, prams and strollers more thoroughly than anyone else.
+Our independent reviews give you peace of mind that your buggy is as safe and comfy as it can be – and you don't have to blow the budget to get a Best Buy in 2018.

 How we uncover the best pushchairs, prams, buggies, strollers and travel systems

-- Safety and durability We run each pushchair through a series of extensive tests according to current safety standards.
-These include checking for choking hazards and finger traps and strapping each one, fully loaded, to a bumpy treadmill, then wheeling it over 206km – roughly the distance from London to Birmingham – to check durability.
+- Safety and durability We run each pushchair through a series of exhaustive tests according to current safety standards.
+These include checking for choking hazards and finger traps.
+We also strap each pushchair, fully loaded, to a bumpy treadmill, then wheel it over more than 206km – roughly the distance from London to Birmingham – to check durability.